fengboyue/jsdk/README.md

 - refactor some class of the input module.
 - set the default interval time of SeqKeys to Infinity.
 - change "canImport" to "closeImport" in global configuration.
+- rename "minimize" to "minImport" in global configuration.
-- add "cachedImport" item in global configuration.
+- add new "cachedImport" item in global configuration.

 ### v2.3.1 - 2020/7/26
 [Bugfix]